krudi/react-template/README.md

 ## Starting development mode

-To launch the project in development mode with hot module replacement
+To launch the project in development mode with hot module replacement.

 - `npm run dev`: to compile the [React](https://reactjs.org) application and serve it to the browser